pycom/pycom-documentation/chapter/pymakr/toolsfeatures.md

 }
 ```

-### Sync
+### Upload

-The Pymakr Plugins have a feature to ``Sync`` and upload code to a device.
+The Pymakr Plugins have a feature to sync and upload code to a device.
 This can be used for both uploading code to a device as well as testing out scripts by running them live on the device.
 The following steps demonstrate how to use this feature.

-To start using the ``Sync`` feature, ensure that a project folder has been created for the device.
-For example, if using the ``pymakr.conf`` from above, this project folder should be named 'scripts'.
+To start using the `Upload` feature, ensure that a project folder has been created for the device.
+For example, if using the `pymakr.conf` from above, this project folder should be named `scripts`.
 This folder should have the following structure:

 <p align="center"><img src ="../../img/mp-filestructure.png" width="250"></p>

-Library files should be placed into the ``lib`` folder, certificates into the ``cert`` folder and so on.
-The ``Sync`` button will take the highest level folder (currently open) and upload this to the connected Pycom device.
+Library files should be placed into the `lib` folder, certificates into the `cert` folder and so on.
+The `Upload` button will take the highest level folder (currently open) and upload this to the connected Pycom device.
 The files will be pushed to the device in exactly the same structure as within the code editor's file directory.

 ### More

-Clicking the 'More' button within the Pymakr Plugin allows for some additional features.
+Clicking the `More` button within the Pymakr Plugin allows for some additional features.
 See the options below for specific functionality.

 ##### Get Firmware Version